 Teams will communicate with their opponents and Tournament Organizers in a designated chatroom during all online stages of the Tournament.
 For live events, once a Match has officially begun, communication with anyone not designated as playing within the current Match is strictly prohibited and may result in immediate disqualification of the Player(s) or Team.

-Open Qualifier In the Open Qualifier, if a disconnect occurs, the shorthanded Team will continue to play out the single Game within the Match series.
+Open Qualifier.
+If a disconnect occurs in the Open Qualifier, the shorthanded Team will continue to play out the single Game within the Match series.
 The disconnected Player may rejoin during the Game that the disconnect occurred in or in between Games of a Match series but may not join in the middle of subsequent Games in the series.
 After a disconnect, if the Player cannot rejoin during the same Game, the Player will have three (3) minutes to rejoin before the next Game of the Match series begins.
 If the disconnected Player is unable to join the Game prior to the next Game in the series, the Player’s Team may substitute another Player from their roster if this is the first disconnect for the Team during the series.

-Play-In, League Play, Regional Championships, Promotion Tournament and World Championship During all phases of the Tournament, except for the Open Qualifier, if a disconnect occurs the shorthanded Team will immediately notify the Tournament Organizer via in-game chat.
-The Tournament Organizer may pause the game once the disconnect notification has been received, at their sole discretion.
+Play-In, League Play, Regional Championships, Promotion Tournament and World Championship.
+If a disconnect occurs during any phase of the Tournament, except for the Open Qualifier, the shorthanded Team will immediately notify the Tournament Organizer via in-game chat.
+The Tournament Organizer may pause the Game once the disconnect notification has been received, at their sole discretion.

 Tournament Organizers may pause a Game or Match at any time and for any reason.
 In the event of a stoppage of play, Players must remain at their devices and may not communicate with other Players until the Game or Match is resumed.